ikeman09/sanghaya-gpt-bot/README.md

 requests.

 PS: Incase that we scale and we no longer can support the usage, please send monetary support in GCASH: 09664618065

+PPS: As of now **bot is not live 24/7** please do tell me if you need the bot so that I can enable it from my local machine.
+I plan to migrate this to my raspberry pi so that I can run it 24/7.